LeadWoods0902/DandD_Nightmare_Plague/Characters/PC/Tom/Alfread.md

 ### Lore Notes

-You have a confused memory of your past, events blur together You know your name(s)
+You have a confused memory of your past, events blur together but nothing is objectively incorrrect

-You believe
+You know your name(s)

+You believe you have been transported through time, your character(s) are not aware of being multi-inhabited

 You know how to do basic stuff and still have a good survival instinct